top of page

 1 in 12 Asian American and Pacific Islander (API) immigrant adults are chronically infected with hepatitis B in the US.

 Chronic hepatitis B is responsible for 80% of all primary liver cancer worldwide.
 Liver cancer is the second most common cause of cancer death in Asian American men.
 API's have the highest rate of liver cancer of any race/ethnic group.
-The incidence of hepatitis B and liver cancer constitutes the greatest health disparity that exists between Asian & Pacific Islanders (APIs) and the general U.S. population.

 In California alone liver cancer is the #1 leading cause of cancer deaths among Laotian American men, the 2nd leading cause of cancer deaths among Cambodian and Vietnamese men, the 4th leading cause of cancer deaths among Chinese and Korean men, and the 5th leading cause of deaths among Filipino men.